 How’s Fred doing and when will the Sentinel Cafe reopen?

-Fred’s just fine and he’s looking to reopen the cafe, with new health precautions, by the end of July.
+Fred’s just fine and he’s looking to reopen the cafe, with new health precautions in the coming months.
 Stay tuned for more information!

 What about ventilation?
 I heard indoor air wasn’t so great…